 Description: Accelerated Eighth (8th) Grade Science is a rigorous hands-on, inquiry-based learning experience in Physical Science.
-This course will explore the principles of motion, forces and energy; waves, sound, and light; the nature of matter; applications of chemistry; and electricity and magnetism.
-The accelerated-level coursework will extend beyond the traditional scope of the eighth (8th) grade Physical Science curriculum by incorporating additional topics of study and research opportunities.
-In addition, students should expect to demonstrate a strong background in the mathematical sciences including extensive analysis and graphing skills.
+This course will explore the principles of motion, forces, and energy; waves, sound, and light; the nature of matter; applications of chemistry; and electricity and magnetism.
+The accelerated-level coursework will extend beyond the traditional scope of the eighth (8th) grade Physical Science curriculum by incorporating additional topics of study research opportunities and movement at a faster pace.
+In addition, students are expected to demonstrate a strong background in algebra with extensive analysis and graphing skills.